BrianWangila/Dial-A-Mechanic_SINATRA-backend/README.md

 Running the application is very straight forward.
 You can use the following steps to run the app.

-- Install required dependencies from npm
+- Install required dependencies from rvm

-      npm install
+      bundle install

-- Run the application on the browser
+- Run the application to start the backed server

-      npm start
+      bundle exec rake server

+        OR

+      rake server

 # Authors
-This project was contributed to by:
+This project was created and contributed to by:
 - [Brian Wangila](https://github.com/BrianWangila/)

 # License